 - Turn in a copy of your publicity/publication

-Note: If you received funding for an event that charged for participation (ticket sales, admission charge) you will need to bring in receipts for all your expenses and all your income) and you’ll need to complete the Ticketed Event form.
+Note: If you received funding for a ticketed event (ie. a through ticket sales, admission charge, etc.) you will need to bring in receipts for all your expenses and all your income) and you’ll need to complete the Ticketed Event form.